Thirst trap

 A thirst trap is a type of social media post intended to entice viewers sexually.
 It refers to a viewer's "thirst", a colloquialism likening sexual frustration to dehydration, implying desperation, with the afflicted individual being described as "thirsty".
-The phrase entered into the lexicon in the late 1990s, but is most related to Internet slang that developed in the early 2010s.
+The phrase entered into the lexicon from Internet slang that developed in the early 2010s.
 Its meaning has changed over time, previously referring to a graceless need for approval, affection or attention.